 How to Get to Hasanamba Temple

-The Hasanamba temple is located about 38 kilometers from the city of Hassan and can easily be reached by road from Hassan in an auto rickshaw.
+The Hasanamba temple is located in the heart of Hassan city and can easily be reached by road from Hassan in an auto rickshaw.
 It is just a couple of hours away from Bangalore by road and is convenient as a weekend getaway with plenty of accommodation options available in and around Hassan.